ebrahimfathalla/chemical/README.md

 # How to Run

 To run this project:
-	1. Open the file Python_Project.ipynb in Jupyter Notebook.
+	1. Open the file Python_Project.ipynb in Jupyter Notebook/Lab.
 	2. Follow the code cells in order to see the full process of data cleaning, exploration, and visualization.
 	3. Make sure that the required Python libraries are installed before running the notebook.